AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/reports-and-notifications/the-engagement-dashboard.md

 >[!NOTE]
 >
->You must go into the Setup tab and make sure Exhausted Content Notifications are **On** to see the graph above.
+>You must go into the [!UICONTROL Setup] tab and make sure [!UICONTROL Exhausted Content Notifications] are **[!UICONTROL On]** to see the graph above.
 If they are off, the graph will look different.

 >[!CAUTION]
 >